12 best charcoal barbecues, tested and rated by experts

 Star rating: 4/5

-For those with a more flexible budget, this robust yet lightweight barbecue is an ideal companion for camping trips or days on the beach.
-It comes in three attractive colours – stone, graphite and orange – and includes an integrated food storage tray, preparation board, and cool-touch handles on either side.
+This robust yet lightweight barbecue is an ideal companion for camping trips or beach days.
+It comes in three colours – stone, graphite and orange – and includes an integrated food storage tray, preparation board, and cool-touch handles on either side.

-Set-up is a relatively simple affair, though we found some of the diagrams in the manual were confusing.
-Getting the BBQ to light and retain heat was also tricky, especially as it doesn't have a lid.
+We found the set-up was simple, but getting the BBQ to light and retain heat was tricky as it doesn't have a lid.
 Unlike larger models, there's no temperature gauge either, but the exterior stays impressively cool during cooking.

-Despite its compact size, we were able to cook decent-sized portions on this model – and our vegetable skewers tasted pleasant even though there was uneven charring.
+Despite its compact size, we were able to cook decent-sized portions on this model – and our vegetable skewers were nicely charred but unevenly cooked.
 We also grilled a whole aubergine, which was well blistered and soft, although it took a long time to cook.

-Its hefty price tag will be a turn-off for some, but if you have the money to spend, this is a stylish portable barbecue that will serve you well on your travels.
+Its hefty price tag will be a turn-off for some, but if you have the money to spend, it's a stylish portable barbecue that will serve you well on your travels.

 Read our full Everdure by Heston Blumenthal Cube portable charcoal BBQ review.